dstl/muc3/demo/README.md

 Each specific event (marked-up as a schema.org [Action](https://schema.org/Action)) has the same URI in each document that mentions it.
 We can extract RDF triples from the RDFa marked-up reports:

-* Firstly, to get a map of which event is mentioned in which report (like [this](triples/mentions_ttl.txt)) - both the facts in each report, and  We can then generate triplestore is a link between reports and events.
+* Firstly, to get a map of which event is mentioned in which report (like [this](triples/mentions_ttl.txt)).
 These are the triples that cause the "pushpin" to appear in the [daily register](http://dstl.github.io/muc3/demo/daily.html).

 * Secondly, to capture the facts in each report as RDF triples.
 In this case, we have the same event described (on the day) in 3 different reports.
 Each of these creates a separate set of triples, but - because the event has the same URI in each report - these sets merge together when loaded into a triplestore.
 In this particular worked example, the extracted facts about the event are complementary (one report has a description of the vehicle involved but no precise time, and another pinpoints the time but doesn't describe the vehicle) and merge to generate a complete description of the event not found in any single report.